MVDVV/kasparro-backend-madhav-prasad/README.md

 NOTE THAT: 1)presently the csv under data/csv is used as a source and is very tiny placeholder source.
            2) It can be better to have different worker carry out ETL for each of the sources for independence (Not done due to time constraints)
-           3)Cloud deployment is in progress and I will update this field as soon as possible
+           3)Cloud deployment done on GCP.
+API ENDPOINT= https://etl-api-617963497994.us-central1.run.app/stats